yangrussell/solitaire/README.md

 Implementation of solitaire in Java

 # About
-This game was created during my AP Computer Science with Data Structures class taught by Ms. Datar.
+This project was created for my AP Computer Science with Data Structures class at The Harker School, taught by Ms. Datar.

 # Usage
 1. Download files and open in an IDE